Pebble Accretion: Conclusion

 \section{Conclusion}

 With this concise review I aim to have clarified the following:

-\begin{itemize} \item Pebbles are defined in terms of the dimensionless stopping time $\tau_s$: its aerodynamical size.
-Centered around $\tau_s=1$, they are particles that drift over significant distances in disks. \item There is observational evidence that a large fraction of the solid mass budget in disks once existed in the form of pebble-sized particles. \item Pebble accretion requires a dissipative medium (gas).
+\begin{itemize} \item Pebbles are defined in terms of the dimensionless stopping time $\tau_s$, its aerodynamical size.
+Centered around $\tau_s=1$, they are particles that have the ability to drift over significant distances in disks. \item There is observational evidence that a large fraction of the solid mass budget in disks once existed in the form of pebble-sized particles. \item Pebble accretion requires a dissipative medium (gas).
 In the settling mechanism, particles are captured within the Hill sphere of the planet, from which they cannot escape.
-This contrast ballistic accretion, which relies on hitting a surface. \item The settling mechanism requires masses above an initiation mass $m_\mathrm{init}$ \eqp{minit} to ensure that encounters are sufficiently long.
-Pebble accretion (settling) is precluded below $m_\mathrm{init}$ and the settling condition will also start to fail for $\tau_s>1$.
+This contrast ballistic accretion, which relies on hitting a surface. \item The settling mechanism starts to dominate over ballistic accretion at a mass $m_\mathrm{init}$ (the mass corresponding to \eq{Rinit}) and becomes fully operational at $m_\ast$ \eqp{mast}.
+The settling condition will also start to fail for $\tau_s>1$.
 There is an abrupt change in the accretion rate at $m_\mathrm{init}$. \item Pebble accretion cross sections can be large, but in smooth disks growth is not necessarily efficient due to the strong drift of pebbles.
 A useful quantity to describe pebble accretion is the accretion probability $\epsilon$. \item The pebble accretion rate is determined by the approach velocity $\Delta v$, the planet mass, $\tau_s$, and the pebble scaleheight.
-These properties determine a variety of regimes (2D vs 3D; shear vs headwind), summarized in \fg{regimes} and \Tb{PA-rates}. \item Accretion of aerodynamically large pebbles ($\tau_s>1$ but still drifting significantly) can become very effective as these particles settle to the midplane and approach at low velocity.
-Early planet atmospheres further boosts the accretion probability. \item In realistic situations, pebble accretion is likely to operate alongside planetesimal accretion.
+These properties determine a variety of accretion regimes (2D vs 3D; shear vs headwind), summarized in \fg{regimes} and \Tb{PA-rates}. \item Accretion of aerodynamically large pebbles ($\tau_s>1$, but still drifting significantly) can become very effective as these particles settle to the midplane and approach at low velocity.
+Early planet atmospheres further boost the accretion probability. \item In realistic situations, pebble accretion is likely to operate alongside planetesimal accretion.
 In the outer disk pebble accretion, once it is operational, is arguably more effective. \item Dense particulate rings, arising from local pressure maxima or particle pileups---likely the conditions of continuum rings seen with ALMA---can spawn planets through pebble accretion at large distances (several tens of au). \end{itemize}